castopulence/truth/README.md

 it will take some time before we manage to convince ourselves that we can do better than justifying our existence with jobs that support a family even if the work that we're doing is actually harmful for the collective.
+A large part of the technical solution to this will be large, scalable, artificial intelligence systems capable of making sense of millions or even trillions of connections..
+So we're going to need help there from the major players (or major investors and up and coming talents).

 We need to aim for a better future, like one in which we take care of all of our neighbours regardless of whether we know them or not, forgive the